alex-ilin/WebEdit/ReadMe.txt

 INSTALLATION AND SETUP

+Only the 32-bit Notepad++ is supported.
+There is no 64-bit version of WebEdit.
+Before Notepad++ v6.0 there were two versions: ANSI and Unicode.
+Starting with v6.0 and newer there is only the Unicode build of Notepad++.
+The installation instructions below were written for Notepad++ before v7.6.
+Since v7.6 it comes with a new plugin loading mechanism, so you should ignore the parts about the manual installation and the "Plugin Manager" plugin in the following text.

 The easiest way to install WebEdit is via the Plugin Manager plugin.
 Keep in mind, though, that if you upgrade an existing installation of WebEdit, the WebEdit.ini file will be replaced with the sample version.
 Don't worry: your